github/training-kit/intermediate/index.md

 ## Versioning via the command line

-Explore the advantages of Git's staging area and commit process and real-world workflows for easily and strategically versioning change.
+Explore the advantages of Git's staging area and commit process.

 ---